qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 What is LES?
 A one-paragraph summary
 ------------------------------------

-LES is what would happen if LISP had been invented in the 90s as a native member of the C family.
+If LISP had been invented in the 90s as a native member of the C family, LES would be its parser.
 Like the s-expression, LES is parsed into a simple data structure called a [Loyc tree](http://loyc.net/loyc-trees/), but unlike s-expressions, the data structure is designed to hold code.
 Instead of using a "list" as the recursive element, Loyc trees use a "call": `f(x, y)` instead of `(f x y)`. `f` is called the "target" of the call and although most targets are identifiers, a target can be any node, including another call (e.g. `f(x)(y)`).
 Also, every node has an (optional) list of attributes attached (which can include "trivia" such as comments, and in Wasm might be used for debug info), and should also hold a source code range for use in error messages (e.g. `~/code/my_code.les:1012:12:1012:19`)

 Like LESv2, LESv3 will support general C-like expressions with function calls, infix, prefix, and suffix (`++ --`) operators and indexing (possible syntax for stores: `i32[$x] = $y`).
 It will have JS-like `[lists]`, maybe `{dictionaries}`, and tuples.
 Operators are represented by calls to identifiers that start with a single quote, e.g. `2 + 3` is a call with a target called `'+`.
 In the current notation, `2 + 3` could also be written as `` `'+`(2, 3)``.)